Jesse Miller, Centerbrook Farm, New Milford’s Youngest Farmer

 “The farm is a lot to take on, but if I wasn’t doing this, there wouldn’t be a farm.
 We wouldn’t be able to keep it as my grandfather wanted it to be,” says Jesse.
 Centerbrook is still very much a family farm.
 Relatives pitch in to help, particularly during haying season when the farm cuts more than 140 acres throughout the New Milford area.

 From the day he bought Oscar, his pet pot-bellied pig, Jesse knew he’d be a farmer.
-And his grandfather has been his most important and supportive mentor in making that dream a reality.
+And his grandfather was his most important and supportive mentor in making that dream a reality.

 “He taught me everything I know,” says Jesse.
-Now 79, Mr. Hipp still offers advice to Jesse, meeting him every evening over coffee at Dunkin Donuts.
-He also operates the tractor during haying season.
 “Without him,” says Jessie,” I’d never be where I am today.”